rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/_index.md

 weight: 9100
 ---

+_Available from v2.1.0 to v2.1.9 and v2.2.0 to v2.2.3_

->**Note:** This section describes how to provision Windows clusters in Rancher v2.1.x and v2.2.x.
+This section describes how to provision Windows clusters in Rancher v2.1.x and v2.2.x.
 If you are using Rancher v2.3.0 or later, please refer to the new documentation for [v2.3.0 or later]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/).

-_Available from v2.1.0 to v2.1.9 and v2.2.0 to v2.2.3_

->**Important:**
->
->Note: In versions of Rancher prior to v2.3, support for Windows nodes is experimental.
+>**Important:** In versions of Rancher prior to v2.3, support for Windows nodes is experimental.
 Therefore, it is not recommended to use Windows nodes for production environments if you are using Rancher prior to v2.3.

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.

-This guide walks you through create of a custom cluster that includes 3 nodes: a Linux node, which serves as a Kubernetes control plane node; another Linux node, which serves as a Kubernetes worker used to support Ingress for the cluster; and a Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.
+This guide walks you through create of a custom cluster that includes three nodes:

+- A Linux node, which serves as a Kubernetes control plane node
+- Another Linux node, which serves as a Kubernetes worker used to support Ingress for the cluster - A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers

->**Notes:**
->
->- For a summary of Kubernetes features supported in Windows, see [Using Windows in Kubernetes](https://kubernetes.io/docs/setup/windows/intro-windows-in-kubernetes/).
+For a summary of Kubernetes features supported in Windows, see [Using Windows in Kubernetes](https://kubernetes.io/docs/setup/windows/intro-windows-in-kubernetes/).

+## Windows-specific Cluster Requirements

->- Windows containers must run on Windows Server 1903 nodes.
+- Windows containers must run on Windows Server 1903 nodes.
->- You must build containers on Windows Server 1903 to run these containers on Windows Server 1903.
+- You must build containers on Windows Server 1903 to run these containers on Windows Server 1903.

 ## Objectives for Creating Cluster with Windows Support